brunch/brunch-guide/content/en/chapter01-whats-brunch.md

 The vast majority of automation tool users use either [Grunt](http://gruntjs.com/) or [Gulp](http://gulpjs.com/) (much more rarely [Broccoli](https://github.com/broccolijs/broccoli) or [Glou](https://www.npmjs.com/package/glou)).
 Although extremely popular, these got on the market later than Brunch did, and are **often inferior for common use-cases**.

-I’ve been using Brunch since June 2012 (around version 1.3; it dates back all the way to Spring 2011) and to this day, it’s proved for me to be **vastly superior** to later actors in the field.
+I’ve been using Brunch since June 2012 (around version 1.3; it dates back all the way to Spring 2011) and to this day, it’s proved—for me—to be **vastly superior** to later actors in the field.

 In order to properly understand what sets Brunch apart from other such tools, this chapter dives into several technical and architectural aspects, that are as many **design choices** that you can categorize this ecosystem with.